zecookiez/AdventOfCode2021/README.md

 - Day 5: First time I hit the single digits!
 Despite the bugs I had in part 2 I'm quite happy about my performance today.

 - Day 6: Spent too much time trying to understand the problem unfortunately, and ran into a time-consuming bug for part 2.
 Maybe tomorrow will be better.

+- Day 7: Slightly better, but too many competitive people this year meant that a < 2 min part 1 was required for top 100.